emgram769/lighthouse/README.md

 Create config files.
 (This is important!)

     make config

+You may also need to make the `cmd` script executable.
+(If you replace this script, be sure to make that exectuable as well.)

+    chmod +x ~/.config/lighthouse/cmd

 # How to use
 Typically you'll want to map a hotkey to run